 "A gun doesn't cause the suicidality, but a suicidal person with access to a gun is far more likely to die from an attempt than someone using another method...It's the combination of accessibility, familiarity, lethality, and really short time frame that's offered by a firearm." - Elaine Frank, director of Counseling on Access to Lethal Means.

 As I stated in my first post on this subject, guns kill rural children at a rate almost equal to urban youths.
-However, while most urban children die from gun homicides, rural youths tend to die from gun accidents and suicides.
-This post will focus on rural youths who use firearms to commit suicide.
+However, while most urban children die from gun homicides, rural youth tend to die from gun accidents and suicides.
+This post will focus on rural youth who use firearms to commit suicide.